 “Never happen,” Ishbia said about the possibility of parting with Booker.
 “It’s silly.
 So here’s what I’ll tell you: I have Devin Booker in the prime.
 In order to win an NBA championship, you got to have a superstar.
 You got to have a great player.”

-Sources tell MacMahon that the Rockets have made several calls about Booker, but have failed to make any traction.
+Sources tell MacMahon that the Rockets have made several calls about Booker, but have failed to gain any traction.
 Houston is uniquely positioned to leverage a deal, holding swap rights for the Suns’ first-round pick this year, along with the team’s unprotected first-rounders in 2027 and 2029.
 All those assets were originally sent to Brooklyn in the Durant trade two years ago.

 Booker is likewise committed to staying in Phoenix and has no plans to request a trade, according to MacMahon.
 He went through four extreme losing seasons early in his career before helping turn the Suns into a winner and eventually reaching the Finals in 2021.
 He’s ready to repeat that process and wants to spend his entire career with one franchise.
 He has shared his intentions with Ishbia, CEO Josh Bartlestein and general manager James Jones, MacMahon adds.